top of page

 alt=""

-Computer programming made approachable
+Computer programming for kids

 We depend on computer programming for so many things, but what is it exactly?
-Learning to code, even at the earliest grades, develops important life skills, from problem solving and creative thinking to resilience, self-efficacy, and even language development.
+Learning to code, even at the earliest grades, develops important life skills, from problem-solving and creative thinking to resilience, self-efficacy, and even language development.
 Follow these steps to introduce programming to your kids at home.

-Step 1: Watch a movie about coding
+Step 1: Watch an educational movie about coding

 Computer programming